oigbokwe73/AzureSQLDB-Api-Service/README.md

-**Title: Effortlessly Integrate with Azure SQL using Xenhey’s API Connector: Configuration over Code**
+## Effortlessly Integrate with Azure SQL using Xenhey’s API Connector: Configuration over Code

 In today’s dynamic, data-driven environment, accessing, managing, and utilizing data efficiently can make or break a business.
 For teams relying on Azure SQL, there’s a demand for seamless integration capabilities, enabling users to access stored procedures and views in a flexible and intuitive manner.
 Enter Xenhey’s API Connector — a powerful tool that allows you to connect to your existing Azure SQL database and access stored procedures and views, all with minimal coding.